OpenNebula/docs/source/management_and_operations/network_management/manage_vnets.rst

 |                   | - OUTBOUND_PEAK_BW     |
 +-------------------+------------------------+

- .. important:: QoS attribues (INBOUND and OUTBOUND) can be updated for single VMs with :ref:`onevm nic-update <nic_update>`.
+ .. important:: QoS attributes (INBOUND and OUTBOUND) can be updated for single VMs with :ref:`onevm nic-update <nic_update>`.

  .. important:: For SR-IOV based NICs you can update all the attributes that can be set for this type of interfaces